 Over the years, I have been reflecting on the contrast between analog and digital, the finite and the eternal, the perishable and the imperishable, and the tangible and the intangible.
 While I could have continued creating digital work, I wanted to find a way to give my creations a more organic life.
 In recent years, I have discovered a way to achieve this.

 Although my background is that of a visual designer working in the industry, creating applications for a specific use, I have received more and more requests from clients to move into the field of fine arts.
 Two critical factors have contributed to this shift.
 The first is my wife, Vira.
-The second is the market through intermediate steps, such as decorative or architectural uses of my images or through projects with a more accessible service and destination without time limits, target groups, and marketing objectives.
+The second is the market through intermediate steps, such as decorative or architectural uses of my images, or through projects with a more accessible service and destination without time limits, target groups, and marketing objectives.

 I have been fortunate to create massive murals for Delta Airlines at San Francisco and Seattle International Airports.
 I had the honor of designing the House of USA murals for the Rio Olympics in 2016.
 I have also been approached to create portraits for influential business leaders such as Softbank or Church & Dwight.
 I have had the opportunity to create art pieces that symbolize high-fashion collections or adorn leisure, dining, tourism, and cruise spaces.
 And, of course, I have seen my work being accepted in Lumas galleries, museums, stadiums, and private collections.
 In most cases, the transition from digital to analog was minimal, involving prints, special processing techniques, and ways of transferring the digital work from the screen to the physical medium.

 Vira brings a unique set of skills.
-Despite being much younger than me, she has a more analog background, having received a comprehensive education in classical arts such as music, painting, and florist design.
+Despite being younger than me, she has a more analog background, having received a comprehensive education in classical arts such as music, painting, and florist design.
 Her passion for the third dimension, including paper sculpture and construction, has been instrumental in our efforts to bring some of my works to life in the material world.
 So if I'm the software in our home, Vira is the hardware.
 Our diverse techniques center on giving our work new life, exploring texture, light, depth, shadow, convexity, and relief.

 Charis Tsevis